abul-kashim-gofur/java/README.md

   boolean true or false
 - `use_alt_suffix`: whether '_alt' suffix is used for not default javas boolean true or false
+- `update_symlink`: Whether the JAVA_HOME symlink is made to the install dir, default to true boolean true or false

 #### Examples
 ```ruby